Skip to main content

 September 7, 2025

-A groundbreaking study published in JAMA Network Open has provided compelling evidence that video gaming enhances cognitive performance in children.
-The research, conducted by Dr. Bader Chaarani and colleagues at the University of Vermont, analyzed data from 2,217 children and found significant cognitive advantages among video game players.
+A study published in JAMA Network Open examined cognitive performance in children who played video games versus those who did not.
+The research, conducted by Dr. Bader Chaarani and colleagues at the University of Vermont, analyzed data from 2,217 children and found that gamers scored higher on several cognitive tasks.

 Study Overview